tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 The following examples have been written, which can be found in ``src/lr-wpan/examples/``:

 * ``lr-wpan-data.cc``:  A simple example showing end-to-end data transfer.
+* ``lr-wpan-error-model-plot.cc``:  An example to test the phy.
+* ``lr-wpan-error-distance-plot.cc``:  An example to plot variations of the packet success ratio as a function of distance.
 * ``lr-wpan-packet-print.cc``:  An example to print out the MAC header fields.
 * ``lr-wpan-phy-test.cc``:  An example to test the phy.